neatorobito/Salut/README.md

 ## TODO

 Handshake on device data transfer.
-Improve reliability of data transfer.
+~~Improve reliability of data transfer.~~ Partially done in v0.3 to be finished when the above is implemented.
-Create threads to deal with data transfer instead of backlogging.
+~~Create threads to deal with data transfer instead of backlogging.~~ Done in v0.3
 Remember if WiFi was enabled beforehand.
 Make data serialization modular.
 (Any library or method can be used.)